team-dev-docs/devdocsprod-dev-docs/docs/main.md

 5. **Customizable Configuration**: Tailor the extension's behavior to your project's needs using the `dev-docs.json` configuration file.

-6. **Cloud Integration**: Seamlessly sync your documentation with DevDocs Cloud for easy sharing and collaboration.
+6. **Cloud Integration**: Seamlessly sync your documentation with Dev-Docs Cloud for easy sharing and collaboration.

 7. **Documentation Auditing**: Ensure the quality and consistency of your documentation with built-in auditing features.

 ## Getting Started

-1. Install the DevDocs VS Code Extension from the VS Code Marketplace.
+1. Install the Dev-Docs VS Code Extension from the VS Code Marketplace.
 2. Set up your `dev-docs.json` configuration file to customize the extension's behavior.
-3. Use the Command Palette (Cmd+Shift+P / Ctrl+Shift+P) to access DevDocs commands.
+3. Use the Command Palette (Cmd+Shift+P / Ctrl+Shift+P) to access Dev-Docs commands.
 4. Start generating documentation with a single click or keyboard shortcut!

-## Why Choose DevDocs?
+## Why Choose Dev-Docs?

 - **Save Time**: Automate repetitive documentation tasks and focus on writing code.
 - **Improve Consistency**: Ensure uniform documentation across your entire project.